Assessing the role of interatomic position matrix elements in tight-binding calculations of optical properties: Introduction

 \section{Introduction}

-The empirical tight-binding (TB) method represents the most natural choice when one aims for an intuitive and transparent representation of the properties of electrons in solids~\cite{graf-prb95}.
-In the empirical TB method, the basis is defined implicitly through its Hamiltonian matrix elements, without an explicit real-space representation of the basis orbitals~\cite{graf-prb95}.
-While the Hamiltonian matrix elements are sufficient to obtain the band structure, the calculation of electromagnetic response functions in the dipole approximation requires, in addition, the matrix elements of the position operator~\cite{PhysRevB.63.201101}.
-These appear in two places in the calculation: $(i)$ in the coupling $\hat{H}^{\prime}=-e\bm{E}(t)\cdot \hat{\rr}$ to the electric field, and $(ii)$ in the velocity operator $\hat{\bm{v}}=(i/h)[H,\hat{\rr}]$ that is needed to evaluate the induced current.
+Empirical tight-binding (TB) is the method of choice for obtaining a simple and intuitive description of the electronic structure of solids~\cite{harrison-book80}.
+In this method, the basis is defined implicitly through the on-site energies and the Hamiltonian hopping matrix elements, \beq \me{\OO n}{\hat H}{\RR m}= {\epsilon_m\delta_{\OO\RR}}\delta_{nm}+t_{nm}(\RR)\,, \eeq without an explicit real-space representation of the basis orbitals.\footnote{As our focus will be on orthogonal TB models with Wannier functions (WFs) as basis orbitals, we adopt the notation $\ket{\RR m}$ that is widely used in the literature to denote the $m$th Wannier orbital in the unit cell labeled by lattice vector $\RR$.} While that information is already sufficient to evaluate many physical quantities (energy bands, elastic constants, phonon spectra, etc.), the calculation of optical responses requires, in addition, the matrix elements of the position (dipole) operator $\hat\rr$ in the TB basis.

-In empirical TB models, it is customary to make the simplest possible approximation for the position matrix element; namely, to discard all off-diagonal components, keeping the orbital centers as the only spatial information in the model.
-Formally, this can be expressed as \beq \me{\OO n}{\hat \rr}{\RR m}= \btau_n\delta_{\RR,\OO}\delta_{nm}, \eeq where $\ket{\RR n}$ denotes a basis Wannier function (WF) in real space with cell index $\RR$ and intracell orbital index $n$, with $\btau_n$ the center of the $n^{\text{th}}$ WF in the home cell $\RR=\OO$.
-The appeal of the approximation in \eq{diag} is that it allows to express the velocity matrix elements entirely in terms of the Hamiltonian matrix elements.
-Throughout the text, we will refer to it as the ``$\hat{\rr}$-diagonal approximation'' \footnote{In Ref.~\cite{PhysRevB.97.245143}, this was referred to as the ``diagonal tight-binding approximation''.}.

-Despite its appeal, this ``minimal spatial embedding" of a TB model is a rather crude approximation.
-In particular, it discards symmetry-allowed on-site matrix elements such as $\me{s}{\hat{x}}{p_{x}}$, as well as all position matrix elements between orbitals in different sites.
-While the shortcomings of this approximation have been discussed before (e.g., Refs.~\cite{bennetto-prb96,PhysRevB.66.165212,PhysRevB.63.201101}), its quantitative impact on TB calculations of dielectric and optical properties of solids has not been examined in detail in the literature.
-To our knowledge, only Ref.~\cite{PhysRevB.63.201101} has conducted a quantitative analysis along these lines.
-However, that study was focused exclusively on the {\it linear} optical conductivity and was based on a simple toy model rather than on a realistic material.

-In this work, we assess the contribution of off-diagonal position matrix elements to the linear and nonlinear optical conductivities of crystalline solids using a first-principles method.
-As a case study, we have selected monolayer BC$_2$N~\cite{LWC89,WIM95,PhysRevB.73.193304}; firstly, because this system breaks inversion symmetry, a necessary condition for observing a quadratic optical response.
-Secondly, as a two-dimensional (2D) system, the analysis and classification of the different atomic neighbors is simpler than in a bulk system.
-Thirdly, its simple band-edge structure allows for a complementary study based on a two-band $\kk\cdot\pp$ model, which gives further insight into the implications of discarding off-diagonal matrix elements.